Why is Website Search Broken and How Can We Fix It?

 This decline hurts both users and website owners:

-Content is scattered across different formats—pages, blog posts, social media, multimedia, podcasts—and this fragmentation causes users to turn to ChatGPT, Perplexity, or Google's AI mode instead.
+Content is scattered across different formats—pages, blog posts, social media, multimedia, podcasts—and users turn to ChatGPT, Perplexity, or Google's AI mode instead.
+If users don’t come to a website anymore, the website owner may as well roll down the curtain.

 The Solution: AI-Powered Search